Cray-HPE/docs-csm/operations/boot_orchestration/Sessions.md

   Concurrently running sessions may conflict with each other.
 * The boot ordinal and shutdown ordinal are not honored.
 * The partition parameter is not honored.
+* All nodes proceed at the same pace.
+BOA will not move on to the next step of the boot process until all components have succeeded or failed the current step.
 * The Configuration Framework Service \(CFS\) has its own limitations.
   Refer to the [Configuration Management](../configuration_management/Configuration_Management.md) documentation for more information.